-Q: I have a judgment against me for 8,000 in NJ (from 12 years ago) and am currently residing in NY.
+Q: I have a judgment against me for 8,000 in FL (from 12 years ago) and am currently residing in NY.

-I have a judgment against me for approx $7,000 total (from 12 years ago) in a different state (NJ and Florida) and am currently residing in NY.
+I have a judgment against me for approx $8,000 in FL (from 12 years ago) and am currently residing in White Plains, NY.
 I cannot pay this debt right now in any way, not even a minimum payment.
-Can the debtor come after my vehicle (worth approximately 4k) if it's registered under BOTH my name and my wife's name?
+Can the debtor come after my vehicle (worth approximately 5k) if it's registered under BOTH my name and my wife's name?

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.